DonAurelio/coder/kubernetes/README.md

 ## Deploy the Web Interface

-As the web interface is an Angular applications,i.e, a javascript application running on the client side.
-We need to tell the client application how to reach the server.
-So the angular application can communicate with it.
+The client side is an Angular 4 applications,i.e., a javascript application inteded to run on the client side.
+Then, we need to tell the client application how to reach the server.
+The server pod is running behind the kubernetes service contruct called **coder-server-svc**.

 ```sh
 kubectl get services